Timeline: Eta campaign

 - 22 July 2011: A Madrid court jails former Eta military leader Garikoitz "Txeroki" (Cherokee) Aspiazu for 377 years.
 He was convicted of a part in the attempted assassination of a mayor in 2002.

 - 11 March 2011: Suspected Eta leader Alejandro Zobaran Arriola and three other Eta suspects are seized by French police at a holiday cottage in a remote village near the Belgian border.

-- 10 January 2011: Eta announces a permanent and "internationally verifiable" ceasefire in its fight for independence from Spain.
+- 10 January 2011: Eta announces a permanent and "internationally verifiable" ceasefire in its fight for independence from Spain, but does not disarmy.
 The Spanish government calls on Eta to disarm and disband, calling Eta "arrogant" and saying the statement adds nothing new.